jokesterfr/browser-component/README.md

 #### iframe

 If you use an iframe, you may encounter many issues, due to protections activated by your browser.
 This is not recommended, and experimental.
-To unlock your browser protections, please read down this page the [cors-policy](CORS Policy) and [x-frame-options](X-Frame-Options) sections.
+To unlock your browser protections, please read down this page the [CORS Policy](#cors-policy) and [X-Frame-Options](#x-frame-options) sections.

 ### browser-tabbar